jjethwa/icinga2/README.md

 The [Icinga Director](https://github.com/Icinga/icingaweb2-module-director) Icinga Web 2 module is installed and enabled by default.
 You can disable the automatic kickstart when the container starts by setting the DIRECTOR_KICKSTART variable to false.
 To customize the kickstart settings, modify the /etc/icingaweb2/modules/director/kickstart.ini

+## SSL Support

+For enabling of SSL support, just add a volume to `/etc/apache2/ssl`, which contains these files:

+- `icinga2.crt`: The certificate file for apache
+- `icinga2.key`: The corresponding private key
+- `icinga2.chain` (optional): If a certificate chain is needed, add this file.
+Consult your CA-vendor for additional info.

 ## Environment variables & Volumes

 ```